 The ancient Greeks linked figs to sexuality, possibly because the shape of the fruit resembles the shape of female genitalia.

-Comparatively, leeks were probably considered an aphrodisiac in Ancient Greece because of their phallic shape.
+Similarly, leeks were probably considered an aphrodisiac in Ancient Greece because of their phallic shape.

 In ancient Greece, leeks were eaten raw and whole or cooked.
 They provide tons of flavor to any meal.